+Hospice care

-What you must pay when Services that are covered for you you get these services Hospice care When you enroll in a You may receive care from any Medicare-certified hospice Medicare-certified hospice program.
-You are eligible for the hospice benefit when your program, your hospice doctor and the hospice medical director have given you a services and your Part A terminal prognosis certifying that you're terminally ill and have and Part B services related 6 months or less to live if your illness runs its normal course. to your terminal prognosis Your hospice doctor can be a network provider or an out-ofare paid for by Original network provider.
-Medicare, not Signature Covered services include: Advantage Plan.
-Drugs for symptom control and pain relief 20% of the cost for Short-term respite care Medicare covered Home care consultation services.
+You may receive care from any Medicare-certified hospice program.
+You are eligible for the hospice benefit when your doctor and the hospice medical director have given you a terminal prognosis certifying that you're terminally ill and have 6 months or less to live if your illness runs its normal course.
+Your hospice doctor can be a network provider or an out-ofnetwork provider.

+Covered services include:

+- Drugs for symptom control and pain relief

+- Short-term respite care

+- Home care